ChainSafe/game-docs-v2/docs/v2/9_minting-with-voucher.md

 ### Generate an ERC721 Voucher

-\
-1\.
-Validate whether user is entitled to mint the NFT (This has been hard-coded to true in the example server).
-In real-world cases the game state would be queried to ensure that the user requesting the voucher is indeed entitled to receive it.\
+1. Validate whether user is entitled to mint the NFT (This has been hard-coded to true in the example server).
+In real-world cases the game state would be queried to ensure that the user requesting the voucher is indeed entitled to receive it.

 ```typescript